wixplosives/codux-example-project/README.md

 ## Getting Started

 This project requires the WCS desktop application to view the simulations.
-You can find the latest release for your system here [here](https://www.wixcomponentstudio.com/download) (contact us for the password).
+You can find the latest release for your system [here](https://www.wixcomponentstudio.com/download) (contact us for the password).

 After installing the desktop application, it can be cloned per the steps outlined in [WCS Example Project Explained](https://component-studio.wixanswers.com/en/article/wcs-example-project-explained), where you'll also find a detailed breakdown of the example project in the context of WCS.